What I have learned in my own wellness journey is that only I can make the changes that will impact my health.

 The main offending foods that can create toxicity in our health are – gluten, dairy, alcohol, hydrogenated fats, sugar, excess protein (especially if it is not organic/grass fed), pesticides, chemicals and preservatives that may enhance the flavor and color of foods.

-You may be surprised that our health is also compromised by the cleaning products that we use in our homes, as well as the products that we use in our face, body and dental care.
+You may be surprised that our health is also compromised by the cleaning products that we use in our homes, as well as

 And, finally, the relationships that we are in can also create toxicity in our health.
 This was a critical component to my wellness when I had to make the conscious decision to remove certain relationships in my life that did not serve me.